How the pandemic reset workers’ concept of work-life balance

 Today’s digital workers have more software tools at their disposal than ever before.
 But, they’re also clocking in more work hours without seeing the ROI to their productivity.

 As an entrepreneur and workaholic, my journey toward a more enjoyable life-filled work-life balance took a long time.
-I needed a shock to my system and a chance to re-learn.
+I needed a shock to my system and a chance to relearn.
 That shock came from losing the valuable help that executive assistants provided.
-For years, they took care of the tasks I would’ve otherwise procrastinated, like scheduling or accounting, allowing me to focus on the critical areas of my business and freeing up much needed time for my family.
+For years, they took care of the tasks I would’ve otherwise procrastinated on, like scheduling or accounting, allowing me to focus on the critical areas of my business and freeing up much needed time for my family.
 In my assistant’s absence, I traded my sense of personal fulfillment for professional noise and eventually, burnout.

 The feeling of productivity is an elusive one.
 But to have any hope of catching it, we need to eliminate the noise, distractions, and literal paperwork that’s slowing us down and preventing us from being even more successful in our lives (not just our business).
 By offloading time-consuming tasks through delegation—whether to team members, assistants, or even to new AI technologies that can automate them, like my company, Charli AI—we regain the ability (and mental energy) to prioritize the parts of our lives that bring us the most enjoyment.